spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 | drag-enabled               | dragEnabled             | `true`                              | Allows the user to drag images to change their order, this will be reflected by a zero-based `order` attribute in the value |
 | @change                    | onChange                | `undefined`                         |                                                                                                                             |
 | @is-ready-to-submit-change | onIsReadyToSubmitChange | `undefined`                         | Refer to [Checking the upload state](TODO-link) section                                                                     |

+TODO expand on the prop list, look into examples of other packages etc